HORSEBACK RIDING & CATTLE WORK AT BONANZA CREEK RANCH

 The weight limit for riding is 225 – 250 lbs, depending upon height and physical condition.
 Pregnant women cannot ride.
 We welcome families with kids age 8 and older with riding experience.

 Come and enjoy a kid-free atmosphere with other adult riders (18 and over).
-Seven weeks of riding and fun just for you.
+Six weeks of riding and fun just for you.

 ADULT ADVANCED RIDERS